Research

 How do social networks influence the spread of protest information on social media?
 This article argues that the political characteristics of accounts sharing protest information affect how that information is interpreted and spread by other Twitter users.
 Specifically, I suggest that whether Twitter accounts are perceived as overtly political or nonpolitical can shape how users respond to signals about political protests.
 I hypothesize that nonpolitical accounts may exert more influence in spreading protest messages than political accounts, as they are seen as less biased or more trustworthy.
 To test this theory, I conducted an online experiment using vignettes that simulate the Twitter environment.
 Participants were exposed to protest-related Tweets and were asked whether they would retweet or like them, with some accounts presenting political traits in their profiles and others appearing nonpolitical.
 Contrary to my expectations, the results did not reveal a statistically significant difference in participants’ responses between political and nonpolitical profiles.
 However, the study revealed unexpected patterns, including the role of education in shaping retweet behavior differently across political groups and the influence of context-specific factors, such as protest types and images, on user engagement.
 These findings suggest that individual characteristics and content features may interact in complex ways, warranting further exploration.

-Comparison of Credibility of News Shared in Four Different Platforms during Midterm Election 2022: Twitter, Facebook, Instagram, and Reddit
+Comparison of credibility of news shared in four different platforms during the Midterm election 2022: Twitter, Facebook, Instagram, and Reddit

 Social media platforms have become primary sources for accessing and consuming political news, aligning with the ongoing digital transformation of the media landscape.
 While this transformation has facilitated easier access to information, concerns regarding the over-sharing of news from low-credibility sources and partisan-driven news sharing behaviors have emerged as significant issues for both the scientific community and policymakers.
 Despite various studies on this topic, there remains surprisingly little understanding of how users’ political news sharing behavior differs among different social media platforms.
 In this article, we compare the patterns of news sharing during a major political event, the United States 2022 midterm election, across three distinct social media platforms: Twitter, Meta (encompassing Facebook and Instagram), and Reddit.
 We leverage large-scale data collected during the election cycle.
 Our findings indicate differences in the credibility of news sources shared on each platform, both in terms of source credibility and partisanship.
 News sources shared on Reddit have higher credibility and are relatively left-leaning compared to those on Twitter and Meta.
 The study also reveals consistent patterns across all three platforms, indicating that right-leaning URLs tend to be associated with lower credibility, in line with existing literature.
 However, notable differences among the platforms emerge even when comparing URLs with similar partisan leanings.
 These findings underscore the importance of conducting multi-platform research on this topic, which can enhance our understanding of the overall news-sharing environment of social media.